We all know the story.

 “In groups, the minority can have a disproportionate effect, converting many ‘majority’ members to their own cause.
 This is because many majority group members are not strong believers in its cause.
 They may be simply going along because it seems easier or that there is no real alternative.
 They may also have become disillusioned with the group purpose, process, or leadership and are seeking a viable alternative.”

 The fact that a staggering majority of bystanders — including one confident Goliath — never expected David to stand a chance, well, that was what gave him the upper hand.
 Goliath?
 He was destined to fall.
-And this is key for marketing and PR:
+And this is key for marketing and public relations:

-“Riding a skateboard isn’t a real sport!”
-(Red Bull)
+- “Riding a skateboard isn’t a real sport!”
+(Stupid majority vs. Red Bull)

-“It doesn’t matter how technology looks on the outside!”
-(Apple)
+- “It doesn’t matter how technology looks on the outside!”
+(Stupid majority vs. Apple)

-“You watch television via cable networks or antennas!”
-(Netflix)
+- “You watch television via cable networks or antennas!”
+(Stupid majority vs. Netflix)

-“Electric cars can’t compete with gas cars!”
-(Tesla Motors)
+- “Electric cars can’t compete with gas cars!”
+(Stupid majority vs. Tesla Motors)